Why do Asians excel in the United States?

 - Limited discrimination and bullying related to socioeconomic status.

-- Uniforms are important to safety and security.
+- Uniforms are essential to safety and security.

 - Those in more prestigious schools had a stronger sense of belongingness.